 - Domestic violence

-If you have any questions about what is considered a felony in California, contact our Sacramento felony lawyers.
+If you have any questions about what is considered a felony in Sacramento, CA, contact our Sacramento felony lawyers.
 We're ready to answer all of your questions.

-What Are the Penalties for Felonies in California?
+What Are the Penalties for Felonies in Sacramento?

 In California, felony crimes are either charged as straight felonies or wobbler felonies.
-A straight felony is a crime that can only be charged as a felony, whereas a wobbler felony can be charged as a felony or a misdemeanor depending on the prosecution's choice.
-If convicted of a felony, the penalties could include:
+A straight felony is a crime that can only be charged as a felony.
+In contrast, a wobbler felony can be criminally charged as a felony or a misdemeanor, depending on the prosecution's choice.
+If convicted of a felony, the penalties could include the following:

 - Extended time in county jail or state prison